abaer123/gitlab-agent/doc/user-stories.md

 As a Platform Engineer, I want to define various policies that applications should follow, so that I can fulfill my SLAs.

-As an Application Operator, I want to offer a set of predefined templates to Software Developers, so they can get started quickly and will can deploy to production without my intervention, so I won't be a bottleneck.
+As an Application Operator, I want to offer a set of predefined templates to Software Developers, so they can get started quickly and can deploy to production without my intervention, so I won't be a bottleneck.

 As an Application Operator, I want to know exactly what changes are being deployed, so that I can fulfill my SLAs.

-As an Applicatin Operator, I want deep insights into what versions of my apps are running and want to be able to debug them, so I can fix operational issues.
+As an Application Operator, I want deep insights into what versions of my apps are running and want to be able to debug them, so I can fix operational issues.

+As an Application Operator, I want application code to be automatically deployed to testing environments when new versions are available.

+As an Application Operator, I want to follow my preferred deployment strategy, so that I can move code into production in a reliable way.

+As an Application Operator, I want review every code before it gets deployed into production, so that I can fulfill my SLAs.

+As an Application Operator, I want to be notified when new code needs my attention before deployment, so that I can review it swiftly.

+As a Platform Engineer, I want approved tooling around log management and persistent storages, so that I can scale, secure and manage them as needed.

+As a Platform Engineer, I want to be alerted when my infrasrtucture differs from its definition, so I can make sure that everything is set up as expected.